Plainspoken Coffee. A Coffee Review for Ordinary People by Ordinary People, #41.

 Some of the co-ops withdrew from participation.
 Various reasons have been given.
 According to CI’s report to USAID , when the world price of coffee rose above the price already agreed to in the contracts, producers reneged and sold to other buyers (a not too-uncommon occurrence).
 Some felt that, after a long struggle for autonomy, that they were once again beholden to middlemen .
 CI apparently negotiated many of the initial contracts, and some producers later regretted signing when they found out Starbucks was the end buyer (was that not in the contracts?).
 There were also objections to quality demands being imposed on them.

 Nonetheless, the arrangement with Starbucks did and has increased income for many of the farmers.
 One co-op mentioned as a participant in a New York Times article was identified by a Fair Trade advocate as being organizationally weak, not well suited to judging the quality of their own beans, and unable to seek out other buyers.
 If that’s the case, this co-op may not be qualified for Fair Trade certification, and therefore Starbucks might be the best option for them, at least at this time.
-A more recent article on this same co-op indicates farmers and the environment are benefiting from the relationship.

 While there is a lack of publicly available objective information on the outcomes of the Chiapas coffee project, from what I have read it has had an overall positive net impact.
 Encouraging and promoting organic and shade-grown coffee is a major goal of El Triunfo conservation efforts.
 At least for some period of time, cooperatives that withdrew from the CI/Starbucks program had a hard time finding buyers, especially those that would pay high prices and invest in their communities.
 If Starbucks is purchasing an average of 1.7 million pounds of coffee from this area every year, this is likely a good thing, especially if these producers do not have other options for selling their beans.